Undergraduate Academic Regulations & Procedures

 8. No courses in the second degree program may be taken pass/fail.

 NOTE: Students carrying a second major do not automatically receive a second degree.
 Student carrying a second major will not receive a second degree without having met all the requirements listed above for a second bachelor’s degree.

 Lebanon Valley College recognizes the ability of highly motivated students to master specific areas of study on their own initiative and provides programs to allow these students the opportunity to gain credit.
-Except for those seeking a second bachelor’s degree, any matriculated student may earn a maximum of 30 credits toward a bachelor’s degree or a maximum of 15 credits toward an associate’s degree through nontraditional means (challenge exams, advanced placement, CLEP, and credit for life experience).
-All nontraditional means of examination are graded satisfactory (S) or unsatisfactory (U).
-An unsatisfactory grade on any nontraditional examination will not be recorded on the permanent record.
+Except for those seeking a second bachelor’s degree, any matriculated student may earn a maximum of 30 credits toward a bachelor’s degree through prior learning assessments (challenge exams, advanced placement, CLEP, and credit for life experience).
+Credit for prior learning will be recorded with a satisfactory (S) grade.

 Challenge Exam Policy

 Many LVC courses can be challenged for credit by examination.
-Full-time students should request challenge examinations through their academic advisors.
-Part-time students and those students enrolled through continuing education should make application for challenge exams through the continuing education office.
-All requests must be approved by the registrar and the chairperson of the department in which the course is listed.
+Students should request challenge examinations through their academic advisors.
+All requests must be approved by the registrar and department chair in which the course is listed.